MBA, CPA, CCSA®, CGMA, Partner

-Andrea is the Principal for Outsourcing at FMA, and has extensive experience helping nonprofits, individuals, and foundations make important fiscal decisions.
+Andrea is a partner of Business Services and Outsourcing at BDO FMA, and has extensive experience helping nonprofits, individuals, and foundations make important fiscal decisions.
 Her support enables organizations to improve the effectiveness of their giving and receiving of contributions through developing fiscal management tools, establishing appropriate fiscal policies and procedures, and advising on strategic decisions.

 Andrea holds the Certification in Control Self-Assessment (CCSA®) awarded by The Institute of Internal Auditors to practitioners who have proven their knowledge and are able to provide guidance on risk, controls, and business objectives.
 In addition, Andrea holds the Chartered Global Management Accountant (CGMA) awarded by the American Institute of Certified Public Accountants (AICPA).

 Andrea has an MBA degree from Drexel University and graduated magna cum laude with a BBA from Temple University.

 Prior to joining BDO FMA, Gina spent 17 years in public accounting experience, including 10 years focused on nonprofit accounting and financial reporting.

 Gina currently works closely with a variety of nonprofits organizations to assist in building their internal fiscal capacity.
 Some current projects include evaluating the effectiveness and operations of internal controls and financial policies and developing and conducting trainings for clients and staff on a variety of technical accounting matters relative to nonprofits.

 Gina is Board Treasurer of the Rhode Island College Foundation and the Rhode Island Council for the Humanities and was a 2013 Providence Business News 40 Under Forty honoree.